rubenb1993/RayTracing/Ray_Trace.md

 ...
 ...
 >>> def plotRays(t, d, k):
-...     """A function to plot the results of all the beams at all the angles.
+...     """A function to plot the results of all the beams at all the angles."""
 ...
-Aloys will make changes so I don't touch this."""
 ...     # Adjust distance vector to include z-distance ...     distance = np.cumsum(t)
 ...     z_addition = np.vstack((np.zeros(3), np.outer(distance, k)))